RANDCorporation/optic-policy-wheels/readme.md

 1. pull this repository to your machine using [git pull](https://github.com/git-guides/git-pull) or by clicking the green drop down button that says code on this page, selecting `Download ZIP`, and unzipping that file somewhere on your computer.
 2. Make sure a [modern version of R and R Studio](https://posit.co/download/rstudio-desktop/) are installed on your computer (we use `R version 4.4.0`).
 3. Make sure to have the proper toolchain installed: linux: GCC and GNU Make, mac: [xcode](https://developer.apple.com/xcode/resources/), windows: [rtools](https://cran.r-project.org/bin/windows/Rtools/rtools43/files/).
 Run `Sys.which("make")` from R to check that this was successful (if so, the path to the make executable will be returned.)
 4. Launch R Studio, and open the `policy_wheels.Rproj` in the repository you obtained in step 1.
-You can do this by navigating to file, open file, and double clicking on the project in RStudio's file explorer.
+You can do this by navigating to `file`, `open file`, and double clicking on the project in RStudio's file explorer.
 5. Run the line `renv::restore()` in the console (lower left hand corner of R studio).
 This installs some software dependencies.
 Follow the instructions in the console until this is finished running.
 If this fails, try [updating R and R Studio](https://posit.co/download/rstudio-desktop/) (selecting all the default settings) and double check that you have the proper toolchain installed (step 4).
 6. Open the `demo.Rmd` file- run this file from start to finish by pressing the knit button or (ctrl + shift + k)